Torah Code Basics

 Torah Code Restrictions and Modification to Probability Calculations.

-My basic protocol for calculating the significance of matrices is found on this site at Skip Tables.
+My basic protocol for calculating the significance of matrices is found in my chapter on Skip Tables.
 With time the value of short ELSs that were not at skips +1, -1, N or -N where N is the skip of the axis term has come into question by me and a number of other Torah Codes experts.
-Therefore, the following modifications have been built into my work for most if the last 10 years:
+Therefore, the following modifications have been built into my work for most if the last 20 years:

 (1) Emphasize key words found at skip +1 by just using their frequency at skip +1 alone.
 This usually (but not always) equates to their frequency in the open text, the exception being when two sequential words make up one larger word with a different meaning.